magepages/mpdocs/docs/automatic-related-products/index.md

 - Enable Manually Setup Auto Related Products
 - Save Products

 This function makes **Automatic Related Products** inactive on a certain product.
-The way that **Related Products** displayed in the frontend will be based on the Related Products themselves with the Core design.
+The way that **Related Products** displays in the frontend will be based on the Related Products themselves with the Core design.

 ### 7. How to set the Where to display = (Manually)
 First of all, admins need to set Rule which has Where to Display= Manually and return store view to All Store View before starting to custom Automatic Related Products block.
 If not, both Widget and Rule will appear on the frontend.